johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 - In order for something to implement an interface, it must...
   - Implement the same functions as the interface in question

 ### Packages
+- Go Modules is the way we use packages
+  - Make sure you have [Enable Go modules integration] checked in settings of your IDE
+  - Create a go module:
+    ```go mod init github.com/tsawler/myniceprogram```
+  - Create a new sub-folder in project folder
+    ```md helpers```
+  - Create a new go file in the helpers folder
+    ```ni helpers/helpers.go -type file```

 ### Channels
 ### Reading and Writing JSON
 ### Writing Tests in Go